geops/trafimage-maps/src/apps/Casa/README.md

 #

-This example shows a TrafimageMaps application together with layers for routing and fare networks.

-The positioning of labels inside the fare networks layer are optimized based on the map extent and the used resolution.
+Casa Map is a TrafimageMaps application which is offered as a commercial map application by the SBB.

+The integrated [RouteLayer](/docjs.html#routelayer) allows to display routes of different transport modes.
+The [ZoneLayer](/docjs.html#zonelayer) displays fare networks.

+The used [APIs from geOps](https://developer.geops.io/) require a license key.

 ```jsx
 import React from 'react';